 About 30 % of the anthropogenic carbon dioxide emitted into the atmosphere over the past 200 years has been absorbed by the oceans (Ciais et al., 2014) and this has led to a 0.1 unit change in the ocean's surface water pH and a 26 % increase in the concentration of hydrogen ions in seawater (Raven et al., 2005).
 As the carbon dioxide enters the ocean it reacts with the seawater to cause a decrease in pH and carbonate concentration, collectively known as ocean acidification.
 Carbonate is used in conjunction with calcium as aragonite by many marine organisms such as corals, oysters, clams and some plankton such as foraminifera and pteropods, to form their hard skeletons or shells.
 A reduction in shell mass has already been detected in foraminifera and pteropods in the Southern Ocean (Moy et al., 2009; Bednaršek et al., 2012).
 Ocean acidification lowers the temperature at which corals bleach, reducing resilience to natural variability.
 Ocean acidification can affect fin and shellfish fisheries, aquaculture, tourism and coastal protection.
-In the cluster by 2030, pH change is projected to be up to 0.08 lower.
-By 2090 under RCP4.5 it is projected to be up to 0.1 units lower and 0.14 units lower for RCP8.5.
-This represents additional increases in hydrogen ion concentration of 25 % and 40 % respectively.
-These changes are also accompanied by reductions in aragonite saturation state (see Appendix Table 3) and together with SST changes will affect all levels of the marine food web, and make it harder for calcifying marine organisms to build their hard shells, potentially affecting the resilience and viability of marine ecosystems.
+In the cluster by 2030, pH is projected to be as much as 0.08 lower.
+By 2090 under RCP4.5 it is projected to be as much as 0.16 units lower and 0.33 units lower for RCP8.5.
+These changes are also accompanied by reductions in aragonite saturation state (see Appendix Table 3) and together with SST changes will affect all levels of the marine food web, and make it harder for calcifying marine organisms to build their hard shells. potentially affecting the resilience and viability of marine ecosystems.